vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/intro.md

 name: Editor
 ```

 The workshop uses these action blocks for various purposes.
-Anytime you see such a block with the icon on the right hand side, you can click on it and it will perform the listed action for you.
+Anytime you see such a block with an icon on the right hand side, you can click on it and it will perform the listed action for you.

 Although we don't use it for the workshop, web console access is provided to the Kubernetes cluster using [Octant](https://octant.dev/).
 To access Octant, select the **Console** tab.
+This will allow you to investigate further any deployments made to the cluster.